prabhasak/masters-thesis/README.md

 **For CustomEnvs and CustomAlgos:** [Register](https://medium.com/@apoddar573/making-your-own-custom-environment-in-gym-c3b65ff8cdaa) your CustomEnv on Gym ([examples](https://github.com/openai/gym/blob/master/gym/envs/__init__.py)), and add your custom env and/or algorithm details to the code.
 You can use the ``"airsim_env"`` folder for reference

-**AirSim:** Some resources to [generate](https://microsoft.github.io/AirSim/build_windows/) custom binary files, modify [settings](https://microsoft.github.io/AirSim/settings/).
+**For AirSim:** Some resources to [generate](https://microsoft.github.io/AirSim/build_windows/) custom binary files, modify [settings](https://microsoft.github.io/AirSim/settings/).
 Binaries for my thesis available [here](https://drive.google.com/drive/folders/1PFYkOlqb0DLcVoSsaSNGZVJif1VGeGuK?usp=sharing).
 You will have to run them _before_ running the code

 Usage